 - Wonder Woman (1987) while not shacked together the prisoners on Hope's End are put in Shock Collars and forced to walk in lines to mine for the Sangtee Empire.

 - The ending of Robin Hood (1973) sees Prince John, Sir Hiss, and The Sheriff of Nottingham put to work in one of these.
 Earlier, a group of four raccoons are marched into prison while chained together.

 - The opening of 48 Hrs. has an escape from a chain gang in the desert.
 Of course, being already outside the prison walls makes this easier, if you have an accomplice.

 - Cool Hand Luke worked on one in-between several prison breaks.

-- Life (not to be confused with the short-lived TV show with the same name) stars Eddie Murphy and Martin Lawrence as two men sentenced to life in prison for a crime they didn't commit who end up on a chain gang.
+- Life (1999) stars Eddie Murphy and Martin Lawrence as two men sentenced to life in prison for a crime they didn't commit who end up on a chain gang.